 Most seniors in America are aware of Medicare and understand the basics of what it will cover and more importantly, what it will not cover.
 Original Medicare (as it is known) was never intended to pay for every health care service you receive, but it does, however, pick up the tab for a lot of it.
 Regretfully, for many seniors, “a lot of it” and “all of it” (your health care services) are two substantially different things.
 When you start adding up your share of your yearly health care costs, the amount you pay out-of-pocket can be daunting, especially for married couples living on a fixed income.
 When you consider the deductibles, copayments, and coinsurance you are responsible for and then multiply by two, you can easily anticipate how your resources can be severely diminished right before your eyes.

 What A Medicare Advantage Plan Is NOT

 A Medicare Advantage Plan is NOT Medicare Supplement Plan or Medicare Supplemental Insurance.
-Medicare Supplement Plans (sometimes called Medigap) work with Medicare and pays what Medicare does not pay or fills the gaps.
+Medicare Supplement Plans (sometimes called Medigap) work with Medicare and pay what Medicare does not pay or fill the gaps.